MAPC/myschoolcommute2/README.md

 This project uses Git LFS to manage large seed files.
 Make sure you download those files before doing anything else.
 Run `bin/setup` in your terminal.

+## Deployment
+This project is setup to deploy with capistrano to MAPC servers.
+Run `cap staging deploy` or `cap production deploy` to deploy the develop branch to staging or master branch to production after pushing your changes to Github.

 ## WARNING
 `bin/setup` runs a seed task that creates an admin user with the following credentials:
 User: `admin@user.org`